Are you working to your detriment?

 You can find her classes in her natural light studio in Cincinnati.

-She co-founded the Center for Barefoot Massage with husband Paul and barefoot maniac Jeni Spring in 2017.
+She co-founded the Center for Barefoot Massage with husband Paul and the barefoot massage idea-preneur Jeni Spring in 2017.

 Massage Creeper article on Bored Panda